AdamBoley/Beergate/README.md

 When trying to deploy an initial blank version of the project to Heroku, I ran into an error, with Heroku being unable to build a wheel for backports.zoneinfo

 Some Googling revealed that the problem could be to do with the version of Python that Heroku uses, and that a possible fix could be to add a runtime.txt file to the repository to specify the exact version of Python that should be used.
 Said file was added with `python-3.8.13`.

+In the end, I noted that this was extraneous, since INSTALLED_APPS was missing a comma.
+Once added, Heroku was able to build and deploy the app properly